-- Silk fabrics.
+- Silk.
 Natural irregularities give silk its unique and desired character.
 The appearance of slubs, nubs, loops, and barre ridges are universally accepted as normal and should not be considered defects.
 If necessary, steam silk to remove stubborn wrinkles.
-Please use a good-quality steamer to reduce the likelihood of leaving water spots on the fabric.
-Low-quality steamers sometimes spray water drops. - Rayon/Poly blends.
+Use a good-quality steamer to reduce the likelihood of leaving water spots on the fabric. - Rayon/poly blends.
 If necessary, steam rayon/poly blends to remove stubborn wrinkles.
-Please use a good-quality steamer to reduce the likelihood of leaving water spots on the fabric.
-Low-quality steamers sometimes spray water drops.
+Use a good-quality steamer to reduce the likelihood of leaving water spots on the fabric. - 100% polyester.

-- 100% Polyester.
 If necessary, steam or gently iron polyester on low heat to remove stubborn wrinkles.
-Note: 100% polyester fabrics will release wrinkles easily if steamed or ironed on the Polyester/Synthetic Fabrics setting (low), but may melt if the iron is too hot. - Cotton/Poly blends.
-If necessary, gently iron on the Blended Fabric (medium) setting to remove stubborn wrinkles. - 100% Cotton and 100% Linen.
-If necessary, gently iron on the Cotton (high) setting to remove stubborn wrinkles.
+Note: 100% polyester fabrics will release wrinkles easily if steamed or ironed on the polyester/synthetic fabrics setting (low), but may melt if the iron is too hot. - Cotton/poly blends.
+If necessary, gently iron on the blended fabric (medium) setting to remove stubborn wrinkles. - 100% cotton and 100% linen.
+If necessary, gently iron or steam using the cotton (high) setting to remove stubborn wrinkles.